WYSIWYG (TV series)

 WYSIWYG is a 1992 CITV children's series broadcast in ITV.
 Five episodes were produced.
 It stars Julie Dawn Cole as Maz, Clive Mantle as Globyool and Nick Wilton as Wysiwyg.

 Each episode starts as a different show (usually a parody of a popular ITV programme of the time, e.g. Blockbusters).
-The parody is then interrupted by am IGTV ("InterGalactic Television") broadcast from the planet Merdocc.
+The parody is then interrupted by an IGTV ("InterGalactic Television") broadcast from the planet Merdocc.